 The Eludia Award is offered annually for a first book-length unpublished novel or collection of stories.
 The prize is open to women writers age 40 and older, who do not yet have a book-length publication of fiction.
 (Book length publications in other genres are fine.
 Self-publishing IS publishing, and will disqualify the fiction manuscript.)
-The winning manuscript will be published on our imprint, Sowilo Press, and will receive $1000 plus a standard publication contract.
+The winning manuscript will be published on our imprint, Sowilo Press, and will receive a $1000 award, plus a standard publication contract with Hidden River Publishing.

 Winning Manuscript Receives $1,000 and publication.

 Entry fee: $20 US.

 This competition is open to international submissions for all writers in English, and we encourage submissions from our international community of women writers.

 All submissions must include name, address, telephone number, email, website (if you have one), a biography (including birthday) and resume, outline, full synopsis and full manuscript.
 (If submitting a collection of short stories, the “synopsis” can be a brief overview of the stories – their themes, setting, characters, etc.) Online submissions are required.
 Please note that, when submitting online, all materials must be combined into ONE document before uploading.
 Be sure to upload all required materials, including the synopsis BEFORE the manuscript, which should be uploaded last.
 To submit online please go to Submittable. and submit to the category “Eludia Award”.

 Both multiple submissions and simultaneous submissions are fine.
 Each manuscript entry must be submitted separately.
 For simultaneous submissions, we ask only that you contact us asap if you place the manuscript elsewhere.